AdaptRetail/adapt-data/README.md

     campaign: 1, // Campaign ID
     production: 1, // Production ID
     source: null, // optional
+    preview: false, // optional
 });
 ```

+#### Live vs Preview
+Setting preview `preview: true` will use the slower but faster reloading of data.
+For live sites, make sure to use the `preview: false` to use our fast CDN with cache reload in 5 minutes.

 #### Set custom datasource